dev-onejun/CSE-5334/papers/review.md

 Accuracy itself has limitations that it does not shows the performance of the model when the data is imbalanced.
 For example, if 80% of the data is class C1, 20% is class C2, and the model predicts all instances as C1, the accuracy is 80%.
 However, the model does not predict any instances as C2, which is not a good model.
 Furthermore, the metrics does not contain the information of FN and FP which are crucial in some cases.

+Precision is the ratio that, among all the predicted positive, how many are actually positive.
+Recall is the ratio that, among all the actual positive, how many are predicted as positive.
+F1 Score is the harmonic mean of Precision and Recall.

 $\quad$ To overcome the limitations, **Cost Matrix** assigns weights to TP, TN, FP, and FN, calculating the cost of the model.

 $$